 What is value investing?

-Value investing is an investment strategy that focuses on buying stocks that are trading below their estimated intrinsic value.
+Value investing is a long-term investment strategy in which investors purchase fundamentally strong stocks that are trading below their estimated intrinsic value, expecting their market price to increase as the market recognises their true worth.
 The idea is that the market does not always price companies accurately, and factors such as short-term market movements, negative sentiment, or temporary business challenges can cause good stocks to become undervalued.

 This approach involves analysing a company's financial strength, business performance, and long-term growth potential to identify opportunities that the market may have overlooked.
 Developed by Benjamin Graham and later popularised by Warren Buffett, value investing is built on patience and discipline.